v2sCollections/Discord-Exclusives/Hogwarts Legacy-The Goblet/README.md

 > The collection comes with many quality of life improvements from the small things that annoy you to the user interface of Hogwarts Legacy.

 <details><summary>CLICK FOR MORE DETAILS</summary>
-- Adds an animated HUD onto the screen that automatically displays the current day, date, and time of the game world, with coloring based on your chosen house!!
+- Adds an animated HUD onto the screen that automatically displays the current day, date, and time of the game world, with colouring based on your chosen house!!
 - You can now refresh the stock at the vendor in Hogsmeade.
 - You can select sell all at the vendor in Hogsmeade.
 - Casting Revilio won't trigger a voice line.
 - Forces the player-character to stand up straight whenever possible.
+- Toggle Story Mode on/off at the press of a button.
+Also allows you to change game difficulty without going into the options screen.
+- When you press the RIGHT CTRL hotkey your currently running game will be saved as a MANUAL SAVE, overwriting your oldest manual save.
+- You can now locate the nearest Field Guide Page and map your path to it.
+- Auto-backup your save files by using the v2\_Hogwarts Legacy Saves Backup located in the main game directory.
 </details>

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)